maheshrijal/notes/docs/AWS/ec2.md

 - Can't change a volume to NOT be encrypted once it is encrypted
 - OS is not aware of the encryption.
 Hence no performance loss

+#### EBS Optimized

+- Historically network on EC2 was shared between data network & EBS storage network
+- EBS Optimized means dedicated capcaity is provided for EBS networking
+- Most instances support it & it is enabled by default
+- Older instances it is supported but costs extra

 ### EFS - Elastic File System.

 - A managed NFS (Network file system) that can be mounted on many EC2 instances.